ikhlosi/VisitorsRegistrationSystem/VisitorsRegistrationSystem/VisitorsRegistrationSystemBL/Documentation/CompanyDoc.md

 * SetVATNo(string vatNum) : void.
 Sets the VATNumber attribute.
 Throws an exception if the argument is `null` or is an empty string or a string with only whitespace characters.
 * SetAddress(Address a) : void.
 Sets the Address attribute.
 Throws an exception if the argument is `null`.
 * SetTelNo(string telNo) : void.
 Sets the TelephoneNumber attribute.
 Throws an exception if the argument is `null` or is an empty string or a string with only whitespace characters.
 * SetEmail(string email) : void.
-Sets the TelephoneNumber attribute.
+Sets the Email attribute.
 Throws an exception if the argument is `null` or is an empty string or a string with only whitespace characters.